romanerobb/sharezone_ui/README.md

 ## MVP User Stories:
 -	Create a user account.
--	User can write a comment.
--	User can like a comment.
--	Admin can delete a comment.
--	Users can like a blog/news post.
+-	Experts can ban user accounts.
 -	Users can delete their accounts.
+-	ONLY Experts can create news content.
+-	Experts can view all users.
 -	Users can update their account information.
--	ONLY admins can create news content.
+-	Experts can create accounts.
--	Non-users/guests can view posts and comments.
--	Users can share content with third party apps.
+-	Users can register for an account.
--	Admins can view all users.

-## Additional User Stories:
--	Admins can create subscriptions.
--	Convert a “power” user to an admin.
--	Users can subscribe to a particular admin.
+-	Experts can delete contents.
--	Admin can ban accounts.
+-	Experts can modify contents.